Dzikusfrontend/homepage/README.md

 This ii my first project as a Frontend Develeper.
 ## How it works

-## Technologies ussed in the homepage:
+## Technologies used in the homepage:
 - HTML
 - CSS
 - Normalize